MalarvizhiK/predict-band-progression/README.md

 # predict-band-progression

 IBM assessment tool evaluates an employee across 5 dimensions like Business, Skills, Innvovation, Customer, and Responsibility to others.
 Here, we have evaluated an employee across Business, Innovation and Skills dimension and recommend band progression for employees based on evaluation.
 The tool looks at a higher band employee as a role model and it starts clustering the performance results for each of the dimension.
 When the Machine Learning(ML) K-means clustering algorithm clusters the dataset, we will end up with 5 clusters for 5 bands like Band 10, Band 9, Band 8, Band 7, Band 6.
-When a lower level employee falls in to each of the higher bands that is above than his current band, then we recommend band progression for him.
+When a lower level employee falls in to each of the higher bands that is above than his current band, and if the employee has the required experience, then the tool recommend band progression for him.
 It is purely based on the work he has performed for the whole year.

 This application is a recommendation engine that helps a manager to find where their employees are placed across various dimensions.
 If an employee is eligible for progression then the flask based python web application can indicate where the employee stand for the checkpoint/assessment dimension.